JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds new key bindings for picking the hovered object and picking the whole building.
 	- Adds a new key binding for resetting offset (unbound by default).
 	- Fixes multiselect being always scalable.
 Now only scales if all child objects can be scaled.
+	- Fixes multiselect not copying the child scale.
 	- Improves multicommand support.
 	- Improves instant command support.